erandow/GiteaSecureLaunch/README.md

 The script will automatically configure Gitea based on your selection.

-### Local Development (HTTP)
+## Deployment Options

+This deployment supports multiple configurations which are managed through separate Docker Compose files:

+1. **Local Development (HTTP)** - Uses `docker-compose.local.yml`

-- HTTP protocol on port 3000
+   - Accessible via HTTP on port 3000
-- Uses localhost or custom local domain
+   - Suitable for local development environments
    - No SSL certificates required

-### Local HTTPS with localhost
+2. **Local HTTPS with Localhost** - Uses `docker-compose.localhost-https.yml`

-- HTTPS protocol on port 443
+   - Accessible via HTTPS on port 443
-- Uses localhost with self-signed certificates
+   - Uses self-signed certificates for localhost
-- No custom domain required
-- Secure local development
+   - Suitable for testing HTTPS functionality locally

-### Production Server with Domain
+3. **Production with Domain Name** - Uses `docker-compose.domain.yml`

-- HTTPS protocol on port 443
+   - Accessible via HTTPS on port 443
-- Requires domain name
-- Self-signed or Let's Encrypt certificates
+   - Supports both self-signed certificates and Let's Encrypt
-- Full security features

-### Production Server with IP Address
+   - Proper domain name required
+   - Includes HTTP to HTTPS redirection

+4. **Production with IP Address** - Uses `docker-compose.ip.yml`
-- HTTPS protocol on port 443
+   - Accessible via HTTPS on port 443
-- Uses your server's IP address
-- Self-signed certificates for your IP
+   - Uses self-signed certificates for IP address
-- No domain name required
+   - Suitable for servers without domain names

-- Full security features
+### How it Works

+When you run the `deploy.sh` script, you'll be prompted to select a deployment type.
+Based on your selection, the script will:

+1. Update the `.env` file with appropriate values
+2. Generate SSL certificates if needed
+3. Create a symbolic link from the appropriate docker-compose file to `docker-compose.yml`
+4. Start the containers using the selected configuration

+This approach keeps the configuration for each deployment scenario separate and avoids the need to modify configuration files with sed commands.

 ## Post-Installation